 Some studies support the theory that many severe obese and those with advanced eating disorders are also chemically dependent on food, as a substance disorder.
 In fact food or sugar addiction could be the primary medical problem in these cases and not emotional eating.
 (5) (6)

 So, a crucial step for possible emotional eaters is to find out their eating type before starting to cure it.
-I’m actually in the process of putting together a smart tool that can help you find out your eating type.
-So, stay tuned for more to come soon.
+I've put together a smart quiz that can help you find out your eating type.
+Click below to enter the quiz!

 An emotional eater with psychological compulsions needs other strategies to overcome emotional eating than someone with a food addiction and physical cravings for highly palatable food.
 Also, with so many different triggers for emotional eating, there exist different sub-types of emotional eaters who demand different strategies to control their compulsive eating.
 There are even emotional eaters triggered by sleep deprivation.